(Updated May 25, 2026) Saga IT

-Compare OIE, BridgeLink, and commercial Mirth Connect across features, cost, support, and migration effort.
-Choose the right integration engine.
+Compare OIE, Innovar Healthcare's BridgeLink, and commercial Mirth Connect 4.6+ — features, licensing, support, migration effort, and total cost.

 Open Integration EngineMirth ConnectHealthcare Interoperability

 The Mirth Connect ecosystem has fractured into three distinct paths, and every healthcare IT team running Mirth-based integrations needs to choose one.
-Since NextGen Healthcare moved Mirth Connect to a commercial-only license in March 2025, two forks have emerged: the community-driven Open Integration Engine (OIE) and Smile Digital Health’s enterprise-focused BridgeLink.
+Since NextGen Healthcare moved Mirth Connect to a commercial-only license in March 2025, two open-source forks have continued the MPL 2.0 lineage: the Open Integration Engine (OIE), a community-driven vendor-neutral fork stewarded by a non-profit Steering Committee, and BridgeLink, an Innovar Healthcare–led fork.
 Meanwhile, NextGen continues to develop commercial Mirth Connect under its new licensing model.

 Each platform has inherited the core Mirth Connect DNA: the channel-based architecture, the JavaScript transformer engine, the multi-protocol connector framework, and the Administrator console.
-But they are diverging in philosophy, features, and target audience.
+The two open-source forks diverge mostly in community, release cadence, and the services ecosystem around each project — not in core features.
 This guide provides a detailed, side-by-side comparison to help you make the right choice for your organization.

 For background on the licensing change that created this situation, see our companion article: Mirth Connect Alternatives in 2026.